 With no dry white wine, I looked for a local craft beer.
 I have reviewed most of the local breweries and found a lot to like.
 (Click HERE for Brewery Reviews) Unfortunately, there were no local brews available at the Garden Bistro.
 Had they offered Nimbus Brewing Company’s Old Monkeyshine or Barrio Brewing Company’s IPA, I would have ordered a fresh craft beer.

-Quibbles aside, I will add the Garden Bistro at Tohono Chul Park to our 2012 List of the Best Southern Arizona Restaurants.
-Now that it’s getting cooler, by all means, enjoy their patio dining for breakfast, brunch, or lunch.
+Quibbles aside, I will add the Garden Bistro at Tohono Chul Park to our List of the Best Southern Arizona Restaurants.
+Weather permitting, enjoy their patio dining for breakfast, brunch, or lunch.